bobthemighty/codefiend-site/content/serverless-web-analytics/index.md

 - [x] Simple: There's quite a few pieces involved, but each piece is very simple to manage.
 {% end %}

+I often hear from engineers that serverless is an expensive way to build software, but I think this shows that with care, you can build something _really_ cheap and robust out of serverless components.

 [^1]: Both [Plausible.io](https://plausible.io) and [GetInsights.io](https://getinsights.io) were pretty tempting, but less fun than writing my own.